soncojmk/collanote/doc/plugins.md

 ```

 ## Templates
-If your plugin adds or modifies the front end HTML (e.g. adding buttons or changing their functions), you should put the necessary HTML code for such operations in `templates/`, in files of type ".ejs", since Etherpad uses EJS for HTML templating.
+If your plugin adds or modifies the front end HTML (e.g. adding buttons or changing their functions), you should put the necessary HTML code for such operations in `templates/`, in files of type ".ejs", since Collanote uses EJS for HTML templating.
 See the following link for more information about EJS: <https://github.com/visionmedia/ejs>.

 ## Writing and running front-end tests for your plugin

-Etherpad allows you to easily create front-end tests for plugins.
+Collanote allows you to easily create front-end tests for plugins.

 1. Create a new folder
 ```